The number of edges of the edge polytope of a finite simple graph

 The {\em complementary} graph $\overline{G}$ of a graph $G \in \Omega_d$ is the graph whose vertex set is $[d]$ and whose edges are the non-edges of $G$.
 For a vertex $i$ of a graph $G$, let $\deg_G(i)$ denote the degree of $i$ in $G$.
-See \cite{gt} to learn basics of graph theory.
 We translate Lemma \ref{cc} in terms of the complement $\overline{G}$ of $G$.

 \begin{Lemma} Let $H$ be the complement of a graph $G \in \Omega_d$ Then, we have

 where $a(H)$, $b(H)$ and $c(H)$ are the number of induced subgraphs of $H$ on $4$ vertices of the form (a) a path of length $3$; (b) a cycle of length $4$; (c) a path of length $2$ and one isolated vertex, respectively. \end{Lemma}